notArqen/dasboot/README.md

 ## license

-© u-boot command project. open source under MIT license.
+© u-boot command project - apache 2.0

-feel free to fork, modify, and distribute. attribution appreciated but not required.
+feel free to fork, modify, and distribute. attribution appreciated.

+the ocean is dark and full of destroyers.

 ---

-<p align="center">the ocean is dark and full of destroyers.</p>
+<p align="center">built with care.</p>